 “The environment is not one where you go home after training and think, ‘I didn’t like that’, you always go home feeling ‘that was good, I improved as a player’.”

-Born in Barnstable and signed pro forms with Exeter at 18.
-Signed by Wolves in 2008 and went on to become a key player at current club Middlesbrough.
+(George was born in Barnstable and signed pro forms with Exeter at the age of 18.
+He signed for Wolves in 2008 and went on to become a key player at Middlesbrough).

 “The training was always of a really high standard.
 Anywhere that I’ve been across the South West it was always the best coaching at Exeter City.